nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 *`ALL`: You can mark attendance for all students currently displayed.

 * Attendance accepts two values only: `present` and `absent`
-* :warning: Class names should only consist of alphanumerics, spaces, dashes and underscores!
+* :exclamation: Class names should only consist of alphanumerics, spaces, dashes and underscores!
 Using any other character will lead to your class name being **rejected**
 * Marking an **existing class** as either `present` or `absent` will **overwrite** the existing record